Supply Chain Management

 Stakeholder engagement (rudimentary)

-Nike received a rudimentary rating for its stakeholder engagement.
+Overall Nike received a rudimentary rating for stakeholder engagement.

 Difficult issues (reasonable)

-Nike was given a reasonable rating for its difficult issues.
+Overall Nike was considered to have a reasonable approach to difficult issues.